France says treating Iran's nuclear overture with caution

 "We are waiting for substantive change," Fabius told parliament.
 "Given what he know on Iran, the Guide (Supreme Leader Ayatollah Ali Khamenei) being the same, we are compelled to be cautiously open."

-Paris has been one of the strongest advocates of sanctions to pressure Iran over its nuclear program.
-The United States and its allies suspect Iran is seeking nuclear bomb-making capability despite Tehran's insistence that its program has only peaceful aims.
+Paris has been one of the strongest advocates of sanctions to pressure Iran over its nuclear programme.
+The United States and its allies suspect Iran is seeking nuclear bomb-making capability despite Tehran's insistence that its programme has only peaceful aims.

 French President Francois Hollande was the first Western leader to meet new Iranian President Hassan Rouhani during the annual meeting of the U.N.
 General Assembly in September, warning that Paris expected "concrete gestures".